nabeelmsft/percept/adt/Readme.md

 Imagine that you represent a company that manages facilities for various conferences and exhibitions.
 Part of your job is to ensure that products exhibited by participants ( or customers) are being displayed at right location assigned to the participant.
 For that what you need is a view of the facilities but at the same time real time intelligence on the products that are being exhibited.

+ In this post we will see how Azure Percept can be used to provide the real time intelligence along with Azure Digital Twins to digitally represent real-world entities such as places, devices and people.

 ## Architecture

 ![Data Flow](./images/overall-dataflow.png "Data Flow")